The Ultimate Guide to Padel Betting

 1. Keep the ball low

-Low balls make volleying difficult and force opponents into mistakes.
+Low balls make volleying difficult & force opponents into mistakes.

 2. Push opponents back